 Press A on the controller, or select Cable Cam from the Shot List on the app.
-Both devices will prompt you to fly Solo to your first point and press A then fly to your second point and press B. Try adding a difference in altitude or orientation between the two points for an impressive cinematic effect.
+Both devices will prompt you to fly Solo to your first point and press A to save it as the first Cable Cam point.
+Then fly to your second point and press B to save the second point.
+Try adding a difference in altitude or orientation between the two points for an impressive cinematic effect.